Overview

 model holdings alongside clients.

-partnership for accredited investors and separate accounts for individual clients on a discretionary basis.
-He executed
+investment partnership for accredited investors and separate accounts for individual clients on a discretionary

-a global value strategy across all client accounts by primarily investing in a limited number of competitively advantaged
+basis.
+He executed a global value strategy across all client accounts by primarily investing in a limited number of

-and attractively valued companies with numerous reinvestment and growth opportunities.
+competitively advantaged and attractively valued companies with numerous reinvestment and growth

-on stock research, financial analysis, and execution of portfolio management strategy.
-Additional responsibilities
+focused on stock research, financial analysis, and execution of portfolio management strategy.
+Additional

-included client engagement and support.
-Prior to 2009, worked four years part-time while in college.
+responsibilities included client engagement and support.
+Prior to 2009, he worked four years part-time while in

 Item 3 Disciplinary Information